im-a-kookie/ParallelCore/README.md

 ### Architecture
 1. **Models**:
    - Define the core logic of the application.
+   - Provides clear threadsafe state encapsulation
-   - Can attribute methods and subscribe to events to execute threaded code
+   - Method discovery and events for threaded execution
+   - Supports configurable update rates and scheduling

 2. **Parallel Schema**:
-   - Defaults to a thread pool but can be customized.
+   - Configurable.
+Defaults to threadpool.
-   - Provides message configurable message loops to models
+   - Defines how thread context is provided to Models

 3. **Reflection and IL Generation**:
-   - Runtime discovery of methods.
+   - Runtime discovery of methods via Reflection
-   - Flexible signature handling using ILGenerator.
+   - Efficient runtime mapping of method signatures via IL Generation
+   - Only supports one arbitrary parameter.
+TODO support more.

 4. **Synchronization Patterns**:
-   - Ensures safe execution across threads.
+   - Ensures safe threaded execution and encapsulation of thread context by model
-   - Supports configurable update rates and update scheduling
+   - Actor-Model, State Pattern, Observer Pattern, Message Pattern, etc
 ---

 ## Code Examples